-At Herongate Dental Clinic in Ottawa, our dentists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.
+At Herongate Dental Clinic in Ottawa, our dentists perform a variety of oral surgery procedures to treat dental issues and support your oral health.

 What is Oral Surgery?

-Injuries, diseases and defects of the hard and soft tissues of the face, mouth, teeth and jaws need to be effectively diagnosed and surgically treated.
+Injuries, diseases and defects of the hard and soft tissues of the face, mouth, teeth and jaws may need to be diagnosed and surgically treated.
 This is classified as oral surgery.

-While we always prefer to use the least invasive treatment possible for any given dental issue, in some cases, less invasive treatment options will prove insufficient and oral surgery is needed.
+While we prefer to use the least invasive treatment available when possible for any given dental issue, in some cases, less invasive treatment options will prove insufficient and oral surgery is needed.

 Wisdom Tooth Removal